coveo/frontend-coding-challenge/README.en.md

 ## Advices

-Try to design and implement your solution as you would do for real production code.
+- **Try to design and implement your solution as you would do for real production code**.
 Show us how you create clean, maintainable code that does awesome stuff.
 Build something that we'd be happy to contribute to.
 This is not a programming contest where dirty hacks win the game.
-Feel free to add more features!
+- Feel free to add more features!
 Really, we're curious about what you can think of.
 We'd expect the same if you worked with us.
-Documentation and maintainability is a plus.
+- Documentation and maintainability is a plus.
-Don't you forget those unit tests.
+- Don't you forget those unit tests.